willis240/willis240.github.io/README.md

 - Changed the ping.py's error response to be submitting a ping time of -1ms to Grafana
 - Looked into modulizing the nmap and ping scripts to combine them into one project... still a work in progress

+### Week 9

+#### July 13

+- Edited the ping.py code so that it uses the MySeriesHelper class instead of manual json injection

 ## About Me

 Currently, I am a college student working toward a Bachelors Degree in Computer Science.
 Though I do not have specific plans for what I intend to do after obtaining my degree, I intend to pursue a job in the Computer Science career field to further my skills following graduation.